PROFILE

 referendum on independence.

-Although some EPLF cadres at one time
+Although some EPLF cadres at one time espoused a

-espoused a Marxist ideology, Soviet assistance
+Marxist ideology, Soviet assistance for Mengistu

-for Mengistu limited the level of Eritrean
+limited the level of Eritrean interest in

-interest in seeking Soviet support.
-The fall of
+seeking Soviet support.
+The fall of communist

-the Eastern Bloc convinced them it was a failed
+Eastern Bloc convinced them it was a failed

 system.
 The EPLF (and later its successor, the